redcode/Z80/documentation/Installation.rst

 Use the ``--strip`` option to remove all non-public symbols when installing non-debug builds of the shared library.

-The package contents are divided into three components that can be installed separately by using the ``--component`` option:
+The package is divided into three components that can be installed separately by using the ``--component`` option:

 .. option:: Z80_Runtime